adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

 ### Graph Data Attributes Attributes Treated Specially by GraphSpace

+GraphSpace gives users the freedom to include any attributes that best characterize the network.
+If the attributes are not specially treated by GraphSpace, they will be treated as "opaque".
+This means that GraphSpace will store or transmit the data without any processing.

 - required:

     - `name` – text – Name of the graph.
 Refer to [this section]() to find how `name` attribute is used for searching graphs.
     - `tags` – list of strings – Used to categorize graphs.
 See [Organizing Graphs Using Tags]() for more information.
     - `description` – text – May be HTML formatted string.
 May be link to image hosted elsewhere.
 May simly be a string which contains information such as a legend or significance of the graph.
+This information is displayed in the tab called [Graph Informtaion]().

 - optional:

-    - `title` – text – Name that is displayed on top of graph while viewing it.
+    - `title` – text – Name that is displayed above the layout of the graph.

-**Note:** The user can use add more data attributes to embed information about the graph.
+### Node Data Attributes Attributes Treated Specially by GraphSpace

+GraphSpace gives users the freedom to include any attributes that best characterize the node.
 If the attributes are not specially treated by GraphSpace, they will be treated as "opaque".
 This means that GraphSpace will store or transmit the data without any processing.

-### Node Data Attributes Attributes Treated Specially by GraphSpace

 - required:

-    - `id` – text – A unique id representing the node.
+    - `id` or `name` – text – A unique id representing the node.
+If both attributes are specified, we overwrite the `name` attribute with the value provided in `id` attribute.

 - optional:

     - `label` – text – The text that is displayed inside of the node unless it is overidden by the `content` style-attribute in the [stylesheet JSON](#stylesheet-json-format).
     - `popup` - text - A string that will be displayed in a popup window when the user clicks the node.
 This string can be HTML-formatted.
     - `k` - integer -An integer index for this node.
 GraphSpace uses this attribute when the user seeks to step through the nodes and edges of the graph.

+### Edge Data Attributes Attributes Treated Specially by GraphSpace

-**Note:** The user can use add more data attributes to embed information about the node.
-But, if the attributes are not specially treated by GraphSpace, they will be treated as "opaque".
+GraphSpace gives users the freedom to include any attributes that best characterize the edge.
+If the attributes are not specially treated by GraphSpace, they will be treated as "opaque".
 This means that GraphSpace will store or transmit the data without any processing.

-### Edge Data Attributes Attributes Treated Specially by GraphSpace

 - required: